Cyberpion-Github/ionix-mcp-server/README.md

 ### Multi-Account Support

-All tools support an optional `account_name` parameter for querying different IONIX accounts.
+All tools support an optional `account_name` parameter for querying different IONIX accounts (for MSSPs).